IshaqDurrani/VI-app/README.md

-# Urban Vulnerability Index Web App
+# Urban Heat Vulnerability Index Web App

 This Streamlit-based web application calculates and visualizes a Vulnerability Index for urban environments by integrating: